FredKSchott/snowpack/www/posts/2020-05-26-snowpack-2-0-release.md

 After 40+ beta versions & release candidates we are excited to introduce **Snowpack 2.0**, featuring:

-- A dev environment that starts up in **50ms or less.**
+- `snowpack dev` - A web dev environment that starts up in **50ms or less.**
-- File changes reflected in the browser [instantly.](/#hot-module-replacement)
+- `snowpack build` - A plugable optimized build pipeline.
 - Out-of-the-box support for [TypeScript, JSX, CSS Modules and more.](/#features)
-- [Custom build scripts](/#build-scripts) & [third-party plugins](/#build-plugins) to connect your favorite tools.
+- [Near-instant updates](/#hot-module-replacement) in the browser when you make changes.
 - [Create Snowpack App (CSA)](/#create-snowpack-app-(csa)) starter templates.

 <br/>

-## Snowpack 2.0: Rethinking Best Practices
+## The Road to Snowpack 2.0

-The web has evolved over the last decade, but our build tools haven't kept up.
-The assumptions and limitations of the previous decade no longer apply to the world we live in today. **Most build tools are slowing you down unnecessarily.**

-I'm talking about bundlers.
-Or, more specifically, the practice of bundling during development.
-Under the hood, bundlers like Webpack, Parcel and Next.js need to load, resolve, build and bundle your application before they can serve a single file.
-Smart caching speeds this up somewhat, but it's still common for a dev server to take 30  seconds or more to startup.
-And that's not even counting the time you spend re-bundling your application after you make a change, which can take another couple of seconds *per change*.

-**Snowpack is a new approach to web development.** Instead of running your application through a bundler during development, Snowpack serves your built files directly.
-Thanks to [ES Module (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) support in the browser, Snowpack lets you skip [the unnecessary bundling work](https://twitter.com/pikapkg/status/1264245654970232832?ref_src=twsrc%5Etfw) during development.
+Snowpack 1.0 was designed for a simple mission: install npm packages that can directly in the browser.
+The theory was that JavaScript packages are the only thing still ***requiring*** the use of a bundler during development.
+Remove that requirement, remove the bundler, and speed up web development for everyone.

+Guess what?
+It worked!
+Thousands of developers started using Snowpack to install their dependencies and build websites with less tooling.
+A whole new type of faster, lighter-weight development suddenly became possible.

+**Snowpack 2.0 is a build system designed for this new era of web development.** Snowpack removes the bundler from your dev environment, leveraging native [ES Module (ESM)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) syntax in the browser to serve built files directly.
+This isn't just a faster tool, it's a new approach to web build systems.

-## The Future: O(1) Build Tools
+## The Rise of O(1) Build Systems

 ![webpack vs. snowpack diagram](/img/snowpack-unbundled-example-3.png)

-**Traditional web bundling is a step of `O(n)` complexity.** That means that as your project grows, your dev environment takes longer to startup and react to changes.
-Some bundlers may even have `O(n^2)` complexity: as your project grows, your dev environment gets ***exponentially*** slower as it handles code splitting, tree-shaking, and other bundle permutations.
-Neither scenario is ideal when you're working with hundreds or even thousands of files.
+**Bundling is a process of `O(n)` complexity.** As your project grows, your dev bundler takes longer to startup and react to changes.
+Some bundlers may even have `O(n^2)` complexity: as your project grows, your dev environment gets ***exponentially*** slower as it handles code splitting, tree-shaking, and other bundle permutations on startup and on every change.
+Neither scenario is ideal during development when you're working with hundreds or even thousands of files.

-**Snowpack is a platform for O(1) build tooling.**  This term was first coined by CodeSandbox's [Ives van Hoorne](https://www.youtube.com/watch?v=Yu9zcJJ4Uz0).
-It perfectly encapsulates our vision: Every file goes through a linear `input -> build -> output` build pipeline and then out to the browser.
+**Snowpack introduces O(1) builds.**  This term was first coined by [Ives van Hoorne](https://www.youtube.com/watch?v=Yu9zcJJ4Uz0).
+It perfectly encapsulates our vision: Every file goes through a linear `input -> build -> output` build pipeline and then out to the browser (or the final build directory, if you're building for production).
+Mutli-file bundling becomes a single-file build step.

-This has several advantages over the traditional bundled approach:
+This has several advantages over the traditional bundled dev approach:

-- It's less work.
+- O(1) builds are faster.
 - O(1) builds are predictable.
 - O(1) builds are easy to reason about & configure.
-- O(1) builds stay fast in large projects.
+- Project size doesn't effect build time.
 - Individual files cache better.

+That last point is key: every built file is cached individually and reused indefinitely. **If you never change a file, you will never need to re-build it again.**

-## A Faster Dev Environment
+## `dev` A Faster Dev Environment

 ![dev command output example](/img/snowpack-dev-startup-2.png)

-Run `snowpack dev` to start your dev environment and the first thing you'll notice is **how flippin' fast it is.** Snowpack starts up instantly, usually in less than 50ms.
+Run `snowpack dev` to start your new web dev environment and the first thing you'll notice is **how flippin' fast O(1) build tooling is.** Snowpack starts up in less than 50ms.
 That's no typo: 50 milliseconds or less.

-Snowpack's dev server is fast because it only builds files upon request.
-On your first page load, Snowpack builds each requested file and then caches it for future use.
-Files are cached individually and only re-built when changed.
-But with no work needed at initial start, your server spins up immediately.
+With no bundling work needed to start, your server spins up immediately.
+On your very first page load, Snowpack builds your first requested files and then caches them for future use.
+Even if your project contains a million different files, Snowpack will only every build files needed to load the current page.
+This is how Snowpack stays fast.

-`snowpack dev` includes a development server, a fully customizable build pipeline for building, and a bunch of familiar features right out of the box:
+`snowpack dev` includes a development server and a bunch of familiar features right out of the box:

 - TypeScript Support
 - JSX Support